halcyondude/apisnoop/docs/AppsEndpointsSummery1.21.md

 1. ControllerRevision Endpoints

+ - The following tests cover endpoints as listed:

     The ControllerRevision endpoints is the endoints group with the least conformance cover, one endpoint listAppsV1NamespacedControllerRevision is which seem to be incidentally touched by this [test](https://github.com/kubernetes/kubernetes/blob/master/test/e2e/apps/daemon_set.go#L357-L407).

     All these endpoint remain without conformance tests: